 SEPA logo with a light blue background.

-Businesses can consider lesser-known options when receiving payments that can offer advantages in specific situations, such as simplifying reconciliation or catering to international customers.
+Businesses can consider lesser-known options when receiving payments that offer advantages in specific situations, such as simplifying reconciliation or catering to international customers.

 For instance, virtual business accounts can streamline the process by assigning a unique account to each transaction.
 Direct debit, popular in Europe, allows recurring payments directly drawn from a customer’s bank account.